Temporary Pacing Lead – Normal Tip vs Balloon Tip: Which One Should You Choose?

 Clinical Applications

-• Minimally invasive reconstructive urology
+• Minimally invasive urological oncology procedures

 • Prepare the patient using laparoscopy and major surgery drapes to maintain a sterile field.